CPC members with 50-year party standing awarded commemorative medals

 Eligible recipients are CPC members who would have been party members for 50 full years or longer as of July 1, 2021, and have consistently performed well in their roles.

+The awarding of such honors, the first time in China, comes as part of celebrations of the CPC's centenary this year.

-The awarding of honors, set to last until July 1, will see more than 7.1 million CPC members across the country receive the medals, according to officials.
+Set to last until July 1, it will see more than 7.1 million CPC members across the country receive the medals, according to officials.

-The medals measuring 50 mm in diameter are made of copper-zinc alloy, and come in hues of red and gold.
+The medals, measuring 50 mm in diameter, are made of copper-zinc alloy, and come in hues of red and gold, bearing the Chinese characters that translate to "Glorious 50 years as a CPC member" in English.

-In the future, the memorial medal awarding is slated to take place once a year, usually around July 1, the birthday of the CPC.
+In the future, the commemorative medal awarding is slated to take place once a year, usually around July 1, the birthday of the CPC.

 Photos